After each Illinois football commitment, Illini Inquirer publisher Jeremy Werner will break down how the commitment impacts the recruiting class.

-Illinois currently has 14 verbal commitments.
-The class -- which currently consists of one (1) four-star prospect and eight (8) three-star prospects -- ranks 51st nationally in the Scout team rankings and 12th of 14 teams in the Big Ten.
-The Illini's average commit rating (2.71) also ranks 12th among Big Ten teams.
+Illinois currently has 13 verbal commitments.
+The class -- which currently consists of one (1) four-star prospect and seven (7) three-star prospects -- ranks 53rd nationally in the Scout team rankings and 12th of 14 teams in the Big Ten.
+With a smaller quantity in this class, Illinois's class ranking is a bit limited.
+But it's average commit rating (2.69) also ranks 12th among Big Ten teams.

 - Quarterback (1): Eli Peters

 - Offensive line (4): Cerny, Gavin, Simms, Robinson

 - Defensive line (3): Joshua Black, Antonio Shelton, Kenyon Jackson

 - Defensive back (2): Drake Spears, Juwuane Parchman